ibm-cloud-docs/account/faqs-account.md

 Currently, you can't move an org to a different account.
 However, you can re-create the org with the same credentials in a different account to mimic this functionality.
 For more information, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers#createorg).

-## Which Cloud Foundry regions can I use?
-{: #whichregions}
-{: faq}

-In a Lite account, you can work in only one region.
-In a Pay-As-You-Go or Subscription account, you can access all available regions.

 ## Why do I get logged out of my account?
 {: #user-session-log-out}